The Bodyguard (1992 film): Critical response

-On Rotten Tomatoes, The Bodyguard has a 38% approval rating from 50 reviews and an average rating of 5.2/10.
-The consensus reads, "The Bodyguard is a cheesy, melodramatic potboiler with occasional moments of electricity from Whitney Houston."
+Review aggregator Rotten Tomatoes reports an approval rating of 38% based on 50 reviews, with an average score of 5.2/10.
+Its critical consensus reads: "The Bodyguard is a cheesy, melodramatic potboiler with occasional moments of electricity from Whitney Houston."
 On Metacritic the film has a score of 38 out of 100 based on reviews from 20 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

-Owen Gleiberman of Entertainment Weekly wrote, "To say that Houston and Costner fail to strike sparks would be putting it mildly."
+Owen Gleiberman of Entertainment Weekly wrote: "To say that Houston and Costner fail to strike sparks would be putting it mildly."
 He added that "the movie gives us these two self-contained celebrity icons working hard to look as if they want each other.
 It's like watching two statues attempting to mate."
-Roger Ebert gave it three out of four stars and wrote, "The movie does contain a love story, but it's the kind of guarded passion that grows between two people who spend a lot of time keeping their priorities straight."
+Roger Ebert gave it three out of four stars and wrote: "The movie does contain a love story, but it's the kind of guarded passion that grows between two people who spend a lot of time keeping their priorities straight."

 The film is listed in Golden Raspberry Award founder John Wilson's The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

+Despite its initial critical reviews, in later years, The Bodyguard was considered a classic film in retrospective lists.

+CinemaBlend included the film in its list of "21 Great Movies That Got Bad Reviews".
+Marie Claire ranked the film as one of the "75 Best '90s Movies That Are Modern Classics".

+Glamour magazine included it in their list of "62 Unforgettable '90s Movies for the Perfect Cosy Night In".

+Houston's performance earned posthumous praise, with Billboard ranking her role in the film the 27th best out of 100 acting performances by a musician in a film, while /Film ranked her performance in the film as one of the "15 Best Acting Performances by Musicians in Movies".
+Vulture ranked Houston's film debut in The Bodyguard as the third best out of 17 film debuts by pop stars, topped only by Tina Turner's memorable cameo appearance in Tommy and Diana Ross' role as Billie Holiday in Lady Sings the Blues.
+The website Yardbarker also included her in their own list of "The Fifteen Best Acting Performances by Musicians".
+Collider placed her on their list of "Best Movies Starring Pop Stars" list.